MPlayer: History

 Gereöffy was soon joined by many other programmers, in the beginning mostly from Hungary, but later worldwide.

 Alex Beregszászi has maintained MPlayer since 2003 when Gereöffy left MPlayer development to begin work on a second generation MPlayer.
 The MPlayer G2 project was abandoned, and all the development effort was put on MPlayer 1.0.

 MPlayer was previously called "MPlayer - The Movie Player for Linux" by its developers but this was later shortened to "MPlayer - The Movie Player" after it became commonly used on other operating systems.

 Video acceleration

 There are various SIP blocks that can accelerate video decoding computation in several formats, including PureVideo, UVD, QuickSync Video, TI Ducati and others.
+Hardware acceleration for MPlayer was implemented in the 2000s for several chipsets.
+However, newer forks such as mpv now provide more modern and active support for hardware decoding for MPlayer, including for specific mobile device architectures.

 Capabilities and classification

-MPlayer can play a wide variety of media formats, namely any format supported by FFmpeg libraries, and can also save all streamed content to a file locally.
+MPlayer supports a broad range of media formats, leveraging FFmpeg libraries for decoding and playback.
+However, users seeking support for modern codecs and streaming protocols often use mpv, which builds upon MPlayer's foundation and can also save all streamed content to a file locally.

 A companion program, called MEncoder, can take an input stream, file or a sequence of picture files, and transcode it into several different output formats, optionally applying various transforms along the way.

-A variety of command-line parameters allows changing the appearance of the player, including -speed [number], -af scaletempo for changing audio speed while maintaining the pitch, -ss (start at ___ seconds), -sb (start at ___ bytes), -endpos (stop playing at ___ seconds), -novideo for only playing the audio track of a video, and -loop [number] for looping.
+A variety of command-line parameters allows changing the appearance of the player, including -speed [number], -af scaletempo for changing audio speed while maintaining the pitch, -ss (start at x seconds), -sb (start at x bytes), -endpos (stop playing at x seconds), -novideo for only playing the audio track of a video, and -loop [number] for looping.